cfranco92/chat-bot-openai-whatsapp/README.md

 - Unit tests for `MessageHandler`
 - Unit tests for `WhatsAppService`
+- Unit tests for `GoogleSheetsService`
 - Integration tests for webhook
 - Integration tests for service flow
+- Integration tests for appointment management

 ## 📦 Project Structure